Home » Granting » Community Grants » Guidelines

 COMMUNITY GRANTS PROGRAM

-Community Project Grants are awarded by the BC Interior Community Foundation twice a year.
+Community Grants are awarded by the BC Interior Community Foundation twice a year.

 Deadlines for grant applications are April 1st and October 1st.